wpvillain/cover-filter/README.md

 ## Additional Information

 For more detailed usage instructions, refer to the plugin's documentation or visit WP Villain's website.
-If you encounter any issues or have feature requests, feel free to open an issue on the GitHub repository.
+If you encounter any issues or